SHOW: All / Projects / Other

 Arcadia Science

-Arcadia Science is a newly-formed research institute in Berkeley CA that was co-founded by scientists from Dartmouth and UCSF.
-Arcadia aims to produce rigorously peer-reviewed and cutting edge science research independent of the existing academic model, which relies heavily on for-profit science journals that restrict access to new findings.
+Arcadia Science is a newly formed research institute in Berkeley, CA, co-founded by scientists from Dartmouth and UCSF.
+Arcadia aims to produce rigorously peer-reviewed, cutting-edge scientific research independent of the traditional academic model, which relies heavily on for-profit journals that restrict access to new findings.

-I have been working with scientists at Arcadia to create the graphics for a new research project, “Ticks as treasure troves: Molecular discovery in new organisms”.
-This project, along with accompanying research publications, “Performing mass spectrometry-based proteomics in organisms with minimal reference protein databases” and “Robust long-read saliva transcriptome and proteome from the lone star tick, Amblyomma americanum” mark the launch of Arcadia’s new innovative research publishing platform.
-In these publications, my clients release their preliminary findings and set the stage for broader aims and potential impacts of their research project.
+I have been working with scientists at Arcadia to create graphics for a new research project, “Ticks as Treasure Troves: Molecular Discovery in New Organisms.”
+This project, along with the accompanying research publications “Performing Mass Spectrometry-Based Proteomics in Organisms with Minimal Reference Protein Databases” and “Robust Long-Read Saliva Transcriptome and Proteome from the Lone Star Tick, Amblyomma americanum,” marks the launch of Arcadia’s innovative research publishing platform.
+In these publications, my clients release preliminary findings and set the stage for the broader aims and potential impacts of their research.

-As a foundation for further studies, this work focuses heavily on the development of new genome, transcriptome, and proteomic resources for the lone star tick, A. americanum.
-A primary aim of these graphics is to illustrate the importance of these new technologies.
-An hourglass motif was used as an overarching visual framework for their workflow, and reoccurs throughout multiple figures.
+As a foundation for further studies, this work focuses heavily on developing new genome, transcriptome, and proteomic resources for the lone star tick, Amblyomma americanum.
+A primary aim of these graphics is to illustrate the significance of these new technologies.
+An hourglass motif serves as an overarching visual framework for their workflow and recurs throughout multiple figures.
 Accompanying data visualizations compare these new genomic resources to existing ones.

 Original sketch for life cycle figure and alternative stylistic option